 Adoption and acceptance of new technology, processes and behavior is impacted by four major factors: organizational readiness, stakeholder alignment and buy-in, communication and training and institutionalization of the new ‘status quo.’

-A proactive change management approach can help organizations achieve the intended ROI on their business transformations and acceptance and adoption plays a big role over here.
+A proactive approach can help organizations achieve intended ROI on their business transformations and acceptance and adoption plays a big role over here.
 In Carl Jung’s words – “We cannot change anything until we accept it.”

 You may also find our article on core marketing processes to master insightful, as well as our blog on How resource constrains negatively impact project management